Regular propagators of bilinear quantum systems: Examples

 \section{Examples}

-Most of the examples of bilinear control systems (\ref{EQ_bilinear_abstrait}) encountered in the literature, also without any relation to quantum control, deal with bounded control operator $B$.
+Most of the examples of bilinear control systems \eqref{eq:main} encountered in the literature, also the ones not related to quantum control, deal with bounded control operator $B$.
 Proposition \ref{PRO_introduction_BMS_Bborne} applies and allows, for instance, to complete the studies of the rod equation with clamped ends made in \cite[Section 6, Example 4]{BMS} and \cite{BeauchardBeam}.
-In the following, we concentrate on examples in relation with quantum control.
+In the following, we focus on examples arising in quantum control.